olus2000/YSL-Forth/glossary.rst

     the execution token.
 Leave the data about incomplete jump on the stack.

 ``}`` : ( orig -- ) : immediate : YSL
+    Compile a return from word and complete the jump semantics pointed to by *orig*.

+``this`` : ( -- ) comp: ( -- xt ) : immediate : YSL
+    Compile code that will push the execution token of the currently defined word.
+Assumes that currently defined word has been shadowed by ``:`` or equivalent.

 ``evaluate`` : ( A.. addr n -- B.. ) : standard
     Save parsing state and switch it to parsing the string at *addr* with length